© Crown copyright 2019

 - raise an objection about how your personal data is processed

 - request that your personal data is erased if there is no longer a justification for it

 - ask that the processing of your personal data is restricted in certain circumstances

-    If you have any of these requests, get in contact with our Data Protection Officer.
+If you have any of these requests, get in contact with the GDS Privacy Team.
 Contact details can be found below.

 Changes to this notice

 We may modify or amend this privacy notice at our discretion at any time.
 When we make changes to this notice, we will amend the last modified date at the top of this page.
 Any modification or amendment to this privacy notice will be applied to you and your data as of that revision date.
 If these changes affect how your personal data is processed, GDS will take reasonable steps to make sure you know.